JacobDev1/xl-converter/README.md

 ### Lossless (If Smaller)

-Converts to both lossy and lossless, then picks the smallest file.
+Converts to both lossy and lossless then picks the smallest file.

 ### Smallest Lossless